tk3369/ContextTracking.jl/README.md

 ### Using ContextLogger

 This package comes with a simple logger that displays the context path and data in single line, key-value pair format.
-This is useful for log analysis programs like Splunk.
+This is useful for log analysis programs that parses and index log data in a database.

 Continue with the above example,